gavD/arduino-drum-machine/README.md

 I'll assume you're using an Arduino Nano - you do need at least 8 Analog inputs for the full build

-> _(you could modify the software to hard-code tempo and swing if you're using an Uno)_
+> _(you could modify the software to hard-code tempo and swing if you're using an Uno, to free up two analog inputs)_

 Here is a Bill of materials (BOM) for the components as I've used them: